1234zou/MOKIT/README.md

 Citation
 --------
-* If you use MOKIT in your work, please cite the gitlab page of MOKIT as
+* Currently we have not published the paper of MOKIT program.
+If you use (any module or utility of) MOKIT in your work, please cite MOKIT as

    Jingxiang Zou, Molecular Orbital Kit (MOKIT), https://gitlab.com/jxzou/mokit (accessed month day, year)